tuantmdev/FontAwesomeKit/README.md

 ### Install with CocoaPods (Strongly Recommended)
 FontAwesomeKit now supports sub spec, only get the fonts you need.

-Add `pod 'FontAwesomeKit', '~> 2.2.0'` to Podfile to install all icon fonts.
+Add `pod 'FontAwesomeKit', :git => 'https://github.com/tuantmdev/FontAwesomeKit'` to Podfile to install all icon fonts.

 Or select icon fonts with: